-Issue: Vietnam Veterans are known to have a significant higher prevalence of Hepatitis C than non-veterans of the same generation.
+Issue: Vietnam Veterans are known to have a significant higher prevalence of Hepatitis C than non-veterans of the same generation do.

-Background: Not all Veterans Affairs facilities are ensuring that all Vietnam-era veterans are offered testing for Hepatitis C.
+Background: Not all Veterans Affairs facilities are ensuring that all Vietnam-era veterans are offered testing for Hepatitis C. The Centers for Disease Control and Prevention recommend that all adults born from 1945 through 1965 should be tested once without prior ascertainment of HCV risk factors.

-Resolved, That: Vietnam Veterans of America request that the Secretary of Veterans Affairs ensure all Veterans Health Administration (VHA) facilities comply with existing VHA Hepatitis C protocols that all Vietnam-era patients are offered the blood test for Hepatitis C and, if the test is positive, be accorded appropriate follow-up and treatment.
+Resolved, That: Vietnam Veterans of America requests that the Secretary of Veterans Affairs ensure all Veterans Health Administration (VHA) facilities comply with existing VHA Hepatitis C protocols that all Vietnam-era patients are offered testing for anti-HCV and, if the test is positive, be accorded appropriate follow-up and treatment.